 If the worker is suffering from a serious disability, then the Social Security Disability will be automatically given.
 You will have to wait nearly 5 months after which you will be getting the benefits after they are approved by Social Security.

-If your Spouse’s disability benefits have been approved and you want to know how to attain them then seek guidance from a Disability Attorney.
+If your Spouse’s disability benefits have been approved and you want to know how to attain them then seek guidance from a Social Security Disability Lawyer.